mawais-afz/java-interview-questions/java-basics.md

     - Profile application memory usage regularly
     - Use memory analysis tools (like JProfiler, MAT)

+17. **What are the different types of garbage collectors in Java?**

+    Java provides several garbage collector implementations, each optimized for different use cases:

+    1. **Serial GC**

+       - Single-threaded collector
+       - Simple and efficient for small applications
+       - Uses mark-sweep-compact algorithm
+       - Good for small heaps and single CPU environments

+    2. **Parallel GC (Throughput Collector)**

+       - Multiple threads for collection
+       - Default GC in Java 8
+       - Focuses on maximizing throughput
+       - Best for multi-core systems running batch processing

+    3. **CMS (Concurrent Mark Sweep)**

+       - Minimizes pause times by doing most work concurrently
+       - Good for applications requiring low latency
+       - More CPU-intensive
+       - Can lead to heap fragmentation

+    4. **G1 (Garbage First)**

+       - Default GC since Java 9
+       - Divides heap into regions
+       - Predictable pause times
+       - Good for large heaps (>4GB)
+       - Balance between latency and throughput

+    5. **ZGC (Z Garbage Collector)**

+       - Introduced in Java 11
+       - Designed for very large heaps
+       - Ultra-low latency (<10ms pause times)
+       - Concurrent and scalable

+    6. **Shenandoah**
+       - Similar to ZGC
+       - Ultra-low pause times
+       - Concurrent compaction
+       - Available in OpenJDK

+    Selection can be done using JVM flags, e.g., `-XX:+UseG1GC` for G1 collector.

 ## Variables & Data Types

 1. **What is a Java Variable?**